 Yes, I would be happy to travel anywhere in the world to capture your family.
 Take me on vacation!
 I can create a custom quote for you based on your location.
 If I happen to be in your area for another assignment, it could be as easy as paying mileage for my drive to you or covering the cost of one night’s accommodation.

 Travel sessions require a $200 non-refundable retainer in addition to any travel costs to reserve a specific date.
 Events require half of the pre-tax total as a non-refundable retainer.
 The rest of the payment is due before, or on the day of your session.
 Payment by either check or the payment app Venmo is preferred.
 My Venmo handle is @Jennifer-Jimenez-1.
 Credit card payments are accepted and subject to a 4% transaction fee.
 Sales tax is applicable to WA state residents.

 I prefer to schedule when the light is best in our chosen location, when your kids are in their highest spirits, or when you normally do the family activity you’d like documented (bath time, story-telling, breakfast-making).
 If the session is going to be happening primarily outside, I ask that we schedule for early morning or a few hours before sunset.

 You will receive downloadable, JPG image files via your online gallery that are 300 dpi (print resolution) and approximately 8”x12” in size.
-With your personal usage rights, you may make prints through the consumer printer of your choice, but I can only speak for the quality of prints and enlargements made through my professional lab, which is connected to your gallery.
+With your personal usage rights, you may make prints through the consumer printer of your choice but I can only vouch for the quality of prints and enlargements made through my professional lab, which is connected to your gallery.
 Turnaround time varies depending on the time of year but is typically 3-4 weeks.
 If you need the images earlier, I offer a one-week rush turnaround for an additional $100.
 You are guaranteed access to your gallery for at least 90 days.
 Requests to re-activate an archived gallery will be subject to an additional fee.